IanVS/nutshell-api-client/README.md

 nutshell
 ```

-The cli will ask for a username and password, defaulting to the demo account from Nutshell's docs.
-It will then query the Nutshell API for contacts, filter out the ones who don't have email addresses, and then print out the names of the top 100 alphabetically.
+The cli will ask for a user name and password, defaulting to the demo account from Nutshell's docs.

+It will also ask you for:
+* The kind of objects you want to find
+* The quantity of results you want
+* Whether and how you want the results ordered
+* Whether you want to only get results which have a specified property, and if so what property that is

+It will then query the Nutshell API and print out the results.